evmyclipz/Rohan-FastPagesBlog/_pages/04_notes.md

 1. sequence: Severeal line of code
 2. Key & Value: Eg. title: Home of the nighthawks.
 3. Wrapper Class: wraps around to create an object and contains primitive data types.
-4. Method Signature: Has a class name and parameters.
-5. Constructer: constructs an object using sub-class name to perform super-class actions.
+4. Constructer: constructs an object using sub-class name to perform super-class actions.
+5. Constructor Signature: Has a class name and parameters.
+6. Attributes : Members of class are also called attributes of class.
+7. Method : Has a name and parameters, either accesses members or manipulates them.
-6. Inheritance: creating new class from existing class.
+8. Inheritance: creating new class from existing class.

 # Data types are divided into two groups: